fieldtrip/website/faq/how_does_a_difference_in_trial_numbers_per_condition_affect_my_statistical_test.md

 The easiest way to see whether a difference in the number of trials can be a problem for you is to simulate such a scenario and run the same statistical tests you are planning to use in your study.
 In the following example we will consider a within-subjects design with 20 subjects and two conditions.
 We will generate the data with [ft_freqsimulation](/reference/ft_freqsimulation), average the data with [ft_timelockaverage](/reference/ft_timelockanalysis) and [ft_timelockgrandaverage](/reference/ft_timelockgrandaverage) followed by running statistical tests with [ft_timelockstatistics](/reference/ft_timelockstatistics).

-First we will start with simulating the data for all subject
+First we will start with simulating the data for all subjects:

     n_subjects = 20;
     data = cell(1,n_subjects);